mixmastamyk/prn/readme.rst

-Doh, one way to get around this (that can help in several other situations) is to hide the problem section by replacing it, then later returning it to its original form:
+Doh, one way to get around this (that can help in several other situations) is to hide the problem section while operating on other parts of the name.
+Below for example,
+we substitute base with ``"@"``, pad with zeros, then return original basename:

 .. code-block:: shell

-    # replace, pad, then return
     ⏵ prn  -r foo1 @  -z 4  -r @ foo1  *.tif

     foo1.3.tif                          │ foo1.0003.tif
     foo1.4.tif                          │ foo1.0004.tif